 Many folks love to bounce from Asheville to the Great Smoky Mountains National Park that North Carolina shares with Tennessee.
 It’s America’s most visit national park for a reason, as you can easily see when there.

 Head out to Flat Rock, south of Hendersonville, and explore the Carl Sandburg Home.
 This is where the Pulitzer Prize-winning author lived for the final 22 years of his life, seeking solitude and a place to continue writing.
 You can tour the home, visit the dairy barn that houses Lilian Sandburg’s famed dairy goats, and hike five miles of trails around the residence.

 Our Thoughts and Yours, Too!

-Are you ready for an awesome weekend in Asheville now?
-We’d love to know how you enjoyed this special town because it’s always nice to keep tabs on one of our favorite cities in North Carolina.
-Please let us know how it went or feel free to profess your love for Asheville in the comments section below!
+Thanks to all these fun things to do in Asheville, we are definitely ready to go back right now!
+What about you?
+Are you ready for an awesome weekend there?
+If you’ve recently stayed, we’d love to know how you enjoyed this special town because it’s always nice to keep tabs on one of our favorite cities in North Carolina.